ariellepollock/conspiracyCornerClient/README.md

 - CSS3

 ## Ice Box
-- Add more stores
+- Add more stories
-- Add categories so user can search by category
+- Add categories so user can search/filter by category
 - Add ability to favorite user stories
+- community conspiracies: allow users to share selected conspiracies to the community page; accessible to all users.